-Please note that budget transfers are calculated by UK National Agency staff at the final reporting stage.
-If you would like to discuss a budget transfer to ensure eligibility, please contact us directly.
+Please note that budget transfers are processed by UK National Agency staff at the final reporting stage.
+If you would like to request a budget transfer, please contact us directly.

-As per article 1.3.3 of your Grant Agreement, there is some flexibility with regards to transfering funds between the different budget categories.
+As per article 1.3.3 of your grant agreement there is some flexibility with regards to transfering funds between the different budget categories.
 It is important to understand that triggering events are needed for a project to be eligible for the associated costs.
 It is also important to understand that surplus does not need a budget category transfer.
 Below you can see a diagram which demonstrates which budget categories money can be transferred from and to.
 Please note the principles of triggering events and supporting documentation still stands after budget category transfers have taken place.